raginmarialazer/NeuromodulationApp_php/README.md

 # NeuromodulationApp_php
 An application with simple form which can be filled in and depending on the  responses will then calculate a total score.
 Initial commit test

+Set up:
+Root folder created : C:\Neuromodulation\NeuromodulationApp_php
-Hosted in IIS , mapped under defaultapllicationpool in db created user in default app pool and given permissions
+Hosted in IIS , mapped under defaultapllicationpool (for settings refer: assets/image_iis.png) in db created user ragin and given all permissions (included in script.sql)

 URL for 1st form (NeuromodulaTon): http://localhost:{port#}/NeuromodulationForm.php
 URL for 2nd form (Admin view) : http://localhost:{port#}/Admin.php